soppelmann/EITN30/README.md

 1. Connect the nrf24l01 to the Raspberry Pi 5.
 2. Connect the Raspberry Pi 5 to the ethernet.
-3. Set the bge0 interface to promiscious mode.
+3. Set the interface to promiscious mode (forwarding).
 4. Run the basestation code.
 ```bash
 cargo run --basestation